Sir Joseph Walton, 1st Baronet: Political stance

 Walton was described as being in the Radical tradition of late 19th century Liberalism.
 He was in favour of Irish Home Rule and of other forms of devolution, or ‘Home Rule All Round’.
 Whilst an MP he voted in favour of the 1908 Women's Enfranchisement Bill.
 He also took a deep interest in foreign affairs and in the development of the British Empire.
 He travelled extensively in India, Burma, Africa, America, Canada, Australia, New Zealand, various British Protectorates, as well as visiting China, Japan, Persia, Mesopotamia, Russia and the Balkans.
 As a result of his interest in the Far East, Walton gained the soubriquet "The Member for China" in Parliament.
 He was also a Fellow of the Royal Geographical Society and a founder member of the Royal Central Asian Society.

 Honours and appointments

-Walton was created a baronet, of Rushpool, in the County of York, in 1910.
+Walton was created a baronet, of Rushpool, in the County of York, on 11 July 1910.
 He was a Justice of the Peace for Middlesbrough and the North Riding of Yorkshire and a Deputy Lieutenant of the North Riding.